 You can apply for a short-term study visa if you’re doing a short course of study in the UK, such as an English language course, a training course or a short period of research.
 On a short-term study visa there are restrictions on your ability to work (including work placement and work experience) or carry out any business.

-You will be eligible if you have successfully completed a course of study at undergraduate level or above at a university and have a valid Tier 4 student visa at the time of application.
+You will be eligible if you have successfully completed a course of study at undergraduate level or above at a university and have a valid Student Visa at the time of application.
 The leave period granted will be two years and will be non-extendable.
-Under the Post-study work visa, you will be able to work, or look for work in any sector, at any level; you will also be able to switch into the skilled work route if you meet the requirements.
+Under the Graduate Route, you will be able to work, or look for work in any sector, at any level; you will also be able to switch into the skilled work route if you meet the requirements.

 You can apply for a Start-up visa if you want to set up a business in the UK.
 You must be endorsed by an authorised body that is either a UK higher education institution or a business organisation with a history of supporting UK entrepreneurs.
-You can stay in the UK for 2 years on a Start-up visa.
-You cannot apply to extend this visa, but you may be able to switch to a General work visa (Tier 2).
+With a Start-up visa, you can stay in the UK for two years; after this period you may also be able to switch to a General work visa (Tier 2).